-Whereas sole traders generally pay themselves directly out of any business profits, there are more options available to the owners of limited companies.
+Whilst sole traders generally pay themselves directly out of any business profits, there are more options available to the owners of limited companies.
 This creates greater opportunities for tax efficiency and planning.

 Furthermore, directors loans are available, as are a variety of employee expenses, all of which can go towards an overall ‘package’ of benefits.
 We will take a look at some of these options of paying oneself from a limited company below.